impel-intelligence/dippy-studio-bittensor-miner/reverse_proxy/README.md

 ### Security Considerations

 - The reverse proxy should be the only public-facing component
-- Internal training and inference servers should only be accessible from the reverse proxy
+- Internal inference servers should only be accessible from the reverse proxy
 - Configure CORS settings appropriately for your deployment environment
 - Ensure proper firewall rules are in place